CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Data Preprocessing, Augmentation, and Annotation

 Raw complex I/Q streams are transformed into time–frequency representations via the STFT.
 Given a complex signal $x[n]$, window $w[n]$, window length $N$, and hop size $H$, the STFT is ~\cite{oppenheim1999discrete}

 where $m$ is the discrete time index and $k$ is the discrete frequency index.

 We compute the power spectrogram $S(m,k) = \lvert X(m,k)\rvert^2$ and render in dB as

-where $\epsilon$ represents a very small, positive constant used to avoid taking the logarithm of zero.
-After that map to RGB using a perceptual colormap.
+{where $\epsilon$ is a small positive constant used to avoid taking the logarithm of zero, followed by mapping to RGB using a perceptual colormap.
 By default, we use \texttt{scipy.signal.stft}~\cite{virtanen2020scipy} with a Hann window, $N=\texttt{FFT\_SIZE}=1024$, overlap $=128$ samples, and return two-sided spectra with DC centered via \texttt{fftshift}.
 Default sampling is $\texttt{SAMPLING\_RATE}=20$\,MHz and we generate $\texttt{NUM\_FFT\_SPEC}=1500$ time bins per sample.
-Spectrograms are exported as PNG images alongside per-sample metadata.
+Spectrograms are exported as PNG images alongside per-sample metadata.}